ecmwf/metview-python/docs/api/comp_toc.rst

       - Interpolates a :class:`Fieldset` on model levels to pressure levels (in hPa)

     * - :func:`mxs_average`
-      - Defines the average view
+      - Generates data for the average view

     * - :func:`pressure`
-      - Creates fields of pressure or thickness (input in lat/lon only).
+      - Computes the pressure on model levels in a :class:`Fieldset` (deprecated)

     * - :func:`thickness`
-      - Creates fields of pressure or thickness (input in lat/lon only).
+      - Computes the pressure thickness on model levels in a :class:`Fieldset` (deprecated)

     * - :func:`unipressure`
-      - Creates fields of pressure or thickness (accepts several grid types)
+      - Computes the pressure on model levels in a :class:`Fieldset`

     * - :func:`unithickness`
-      - Creates fields of pressure or thickness (accepts several grid types)
+      - Computes the pressure thickness of model levels in a :class:`Fieldset`

     * - :func:`univertint`
-      - Universal vertical integration, also for sparse vertical data
+      - Performs a vertical integration for a :class:`Fieldset`

     * - :func:`vertint`
-      - Performs vertical integration
+      - Performs a vertical integration for a :class:`Fieldset` (deprecated)

     * - :func:`w_from_omega`
       - Computes the vertical velocity in m/s from pressure velocity